CptPotato/helix-themes/README.md

 ## Helix Themes

-Some themes for the [helix editor](https://github.com/helix-editor/helix).
+A few themes ported to the [helix editor](https://github.com/helix-editor/helix).

 Included themes and variants: